-All Parents and Leaders attending New Birth of Freedom Council Summer Camp Programs in 2016 must submit all applicable, PA-mandated Child Abuse Clearances in order to attend.
+All Parents and Leaders from Pennsylvania attending any New Birth of Freedom Council Summer Camp Program must submit all applicable, PA-mandated Child Abuse Clearances in order to attend.

 All adults who are non-Pennsylvania residents attending any New Birth of Freedom Council summer camp program must comply with the child abuse clearance requirements of their home state.
 To simplify this process as much as possible, units are asked to compile all of the home state clearance documents (if any, that are applicable in your state) for all leaders and parents over 18 years of age who will be attending camp and submit copies of them in a single batch to the council’s Camping Service at least two weeks prior to arrival at camp.